Metrical theorems on systems of affine forms: Preliminaries and auxiliary results

 \subsection{Mass Transference Principle}

-In this section we describe the mass transference principle for linear forms tailored for our use.
+We describe the mass transference principle for linear forms tailored for our use.
 The actual framework is broad ranging and deals with the limsup sets defined by a sequence of neighborhoods of `approximating' planes.
-The mass transference principle for linear forms naturally enable us to generalize the Lebesgue measure statements of linear forms to the Hausdorff measure statements.
-It is derived using the `slicing' technique introduced in \cite {slicing} and described above.
+The mass transference principle for linear forms naturally enables us to generalize the Lebesgue measure statements of linear forms to the Hausdorff measure statements.
+In its original form, it was derived by Beresnevich and Velani from the mass transference principle for simultaneous approximation \cite{BeresnevichVelani} using their `slicing' technique introduced in \cite {BeresnevichVelani4} and described above.